A Probabilistic Framework for Estimating the Modal Age at Death: Concluding Remarks and Future Directions

-Another avenue for future research is extending the framework to a continuous setting.
-While the discrete framework used here is practical and closely mirrors real-world mortality data, continuous models could provide a more nuanced understanding of mortality dynamics.
-Gaussian processes and methods from extreme value theory may offer promising directions for analyzing the distribution of the mode in continuous age contexts.
+To address these limitations, future research could explore methods that account for overdispersion or clustering, such as the Bell distribution, negative binomial models, or Bayesian approaches \citep{gelman1995bayesian,castellares2018bell}.
+For populations with irregular mortality patterns, approaches like functional clustering, as explored by \citet{leger2021can}, can help identify variability and refine estimates by capturing systematic differences in mortality profiles.
+These methods, in conjunction with techniques like bootstrapping or data quality adjustments, could mitigate challenges arising from irregular patterns or incomplete records.
+Integrating Monte Carlo methods or hierarchical models could enhance the model's robustness to mortality shocks and small population sizes.
+Additionally, extending the framework to a continuous setting could provide a more nuanced understanding of mortality dynamics.
+Gaussian processes and methods from extreme value theory may offer promising directions for analyzing the distribution of the mode in continuous age contexts \citep{ludkovski2018gaussian}.

+This framework can also be extended to leverage the Human Cause-of-Death (HCD) series recently incorporated into the Human Mortality Database.
+By modeling age-specific death counts disaggregated by cause, the framework can estimate the probability distribution of the modal age at death for each specific cause.
+This extension would offer a clearer view of how different causes shape the distribution of deaths around the mode—both in terms of central tendency and variability.
+For instance, it would allow researchers to distinguish between causes that predominantly affect the timing of death (e.g., shifting the mode) and those that influence its dispersion.
+Such distinctions are crucial for understanding the dynamics underlying longevity improvements or stagnation, and for identifying the specific causes that contribute most to emerging inequalities in mortality.

-In conclusion, our method introduces a significant innovation by providing the first empirical framework for estimating the probability distribution of the modal age at death within a discrete context.
+In conclusion, our method introduces a significant innovation by providing an empirical framework for estimating the probability distribution of the modal age at death within a discrete context.
 By moving beyond traditional point estimates, this approach offers a probabilistic perspective that explicitly quantifies variability, reveals competing age intervals, and improves robustness to data fluctuations.
 By aligning with the categorical nature of mortality data, it enhances our ability to analyze and interpret mortality patterns across diverse contexts, offering valuable insights for a better understanding of population dynamics.